 Task 5 Install the plugin Semi-automatic classification.
-If necessary, open the s2\25\sept\2016.tif.
+If necessary, open the s2_25_sept_2016.tif.

-Task 6 Use the Semi-automatic classification plugin to create the first training sample.
-While you are at it, follow these recommendations:

-- Make sure that you take samples from homogenous areas, and that the standard deviation is kept low (check the statistics of the ROI). - It is advisable to make several subclasses for the same macroclass.
+- Task 6 Use the Semi-automatic classification plugin to create the first training sample.
+While you are at it, follow these recommendations: - Make sure that you take samples from homogenous areas, and that the standard deviation is kept low (check the statistics of the ROI). - It is advisable to make several subclasses for the same macroclass.
 For example, you will notice that not all pixels with water have exactly the same colour.
 Some areas with water have black pixels and some others have dark-blue pixels.
-Instead of collecting samples under the macroclass water, it is better to split water in two subclasses, for examples water\black and water\blue, and take samples for each subclass separatly.
-The set of all pixels associated to an specific class is what we call a spectral signature. - Give subclases distinct class names (e.g. grass\yellow, grass\orange).
+Instead of collecting samples under the macroclass water, it is better to split water in two subclases, for examples water_black and water_blue, and take samples for each subclass separatly.
+The set of all pixels associated to an specific class is what we call a spectral signature. - Give subclases distinct class names (e.g. grass_yellow, grass_orange).